Limiting dynamics for Q-learning with memory one in symmetric two-player, two-action games: Method

 where $\mathcal{N}$ is a normalizing constant.
 For $\epsilon=0.1$ this is $(0.997, 0.054, 0.054, 0.028)$, which shows that even though coordination is possible in the GT symmetric strategy pair it occurs very little (as evidence by the $0.028$ probability of being in state 4).

-By calculating the stationary distributions of the pure strategy pairs, we can identify which states the game will spend the most time in, giving us an idea of the actions used and the expected payoff.
+By calculating the stationary distributions of the pure strategy pairs, we can identify which states of the game the learners will spend the most time in, giving us an idea of the actions used and the expected payoff.
+Using this, we can classify the strategy pairs by the resulting stationary distributions.
+In our case, we identify a strategy pair as being conducive to coordination (CC) or not (NCC).
+A strategy pair is conducive to coordination when the strategy pair assigns positive probability to being in the $(C, C)$ state.
+This provides an avenue for studying the likelihood of coordination under pure mutual best-response dynamics.